 Riding through the countryside of Laos’ remote Xieng Khouang province, we spied verdant rolling hills, villagers of all ages escorting livestock on the dusty roadside, and giant craters disfiguring the landscape.
 For an instant, these cavities in the red earth evoked images of sand traps on golf courses.
-However, with Laos’ unfortunate distinction of being the world’s most bombed country per capita, not much golf is being played here.
+However, with Laos’ unfortunate distinction of being the world’s most bombed country per capita, notContinue reading “Laos: Legacies of War and a Promising Future”

 All wars are civil wars, because all men are brothers. – François Fénelon On a bustling road leading to Hué’s once-grand Imperial City are sidewalk plots where vendors sell antique blue and white china, happy Buddha statues, and items reminding passersby of tragic chapters in Vietnam’s history.
-The items are harmoniously intermingled: North Vietnamese battle awards, French and American insignia, dog tags of South Vietnamese and American soldiers.
+The items are harmoniously intermingled: North Vietnamese battle awards, FrenchContinue reading “Dog Tags and Medals For Sale in a Vietnamese Market”

 Many of the walls of Hué’s Imperial Enclosure and Forbidden Purple City bear the scars of war from decades past.
 There are walls devoured by mortar rounds and brick façades pock-marked by bullets.